midhungolla/Advanced-Regression-Midhun/README.md

 - sklearn - version 1.3.0

 ## Acknowledgements
-- This project was based on Linear Regression Module for the Executive PG Programme in Machine Learning & AI
+- This project was based on Advanced Regression for the Executive PG Programme in Machine Learning & AI